htcondor/htcondor/docs/automated-workflows/dagman-advance-functionality.rst

 .. code-block:: text

-    Warning: VAR custom_macro is already defined in job ONLY Discovered at file "example.dag", line 4
+    Warning: VAR custom_macro is already defined in node ONLY Discovered at file "example.dag", line 4

 :index:`VARS (use of special characters)<single: DAGMan; VARS (use of special characters)>`